Root Canal Treatment Eureka, MO

 The second layer is dentin (the inside hard layer), and then we have the pulp (which is an empty space where the live tissue and nerve of each tooth is located)

 If for any reason the pulp space is exposed to the outside, the tissue becomes contaminated and eventually infected.
 The exposure of pulp happens in many circumstances for example when you have a large cavity or a fractured tooth.
 Your dentist can explain the exact reason for damage to this tissue.
-Regardless of the reason for this contamination or damage to pulp tissue, the treatment is usually root canal treatment.
+Regardless of the reason for this contamination or damage to pulp tissue, the treatment is usually a root canal procedure.

 If you have teeth that are painful or sensitive, please schedule an appointment to have them evaluated.
 With different tests, we can identify the source of the problem and help to prevent it from recurring.
 Contact Eureka Dental Group to schedule your root canal consultation today!